-where ios is the tag of some existing IO space, base and size are integers denoting the base and size of the range covered by the sub-space (in bytes) and name is an optional name.
+where ios identifies some existing IO space, base and size are integers denoting the base and size of the range covered by the sub-space (in bytes) and name is an optional name.

-16.8 .ios
+23.9 .ios

-A list of open files, and their corresponding tags, can be obtained using the .info ios command.
-Once a tag is known, you can use the .ios command to switch back to that file:
+A list of open IO spaces, and their corresponding identifiers and names, can be obtained using the .info ios command.
+You can use the .ios command to switch back to a particular IO space by providing an expression that evaluates to its identifier:

 '''

-(poke) .ios #1
+(poke) .ios 1

 The current IOS is now 'foo.o'.

+(poke) .ios $</bin/ls>

+The current IOS is now '/bin/ls'.

 '''

-16.9 .close
+23.10 .close